 The situation turned ugly when arguments over the issue between a group of people representing the union and meat sellers first led to a scuffle and then firing from one of the sides.

 Both sides traded gunfire that spread panic in the area.
-“The firing continued for a few minutes and left three people dead
+“The firing continued for a few minutes and left three people dead and five injured.